 Explore the triangles that can be made with seven sticks of the same length.

 Try continuing these patterns made from triangles.
-Can you create
+Can you create your own repeating pattern?

 This was a problem for our birthday website.
 Can you use four of these pieces to form a square?
 How about making a square with all five pieces?

 Move four sticks so there are exactly four triangles.

 Using different numbers of sticks, how many different triangles are you able to make?
 Can you make any rules about the numbers of sticks that make the most triangles?

 Here is a version of the game 'Happy Families' for you to make and play.

 Have you noticed that triangles are used in manmade structures?
 Perhaps there is a good reason for this?
 'Test a Triangle' and see how rigid triangles are.

 We can cut a small triangle off the corner of a square and then fit the two pieces together.
 Can you work out how these shapes are made from the two pieces?

 Use the three triangles to fill these outline shapes.
 Perhaps you can create some of your own shapes for a friend to fill?

 In how many ways can you fit two of these yellow triangles together?
 Can you predict the number of ways two blue triangles can be fitted together?